Cookies on the Gambling Commission website

 • health and wellbeing, including general health, smoking and drinking status, impulsivity scale, Short Warwick-Edinburgh Mental Well-Being Scale (SWEMWBS) and suicidality questions.

-Modular content covers, but is not limited to:
+Modular content covers (online questionnaire only), but is not limited to:

 • gambling management tools and complaints